 Looking for Rainmeter Skins to Make your Desktop Amazing?
 Then this article is for you.
 Windows operating systems are and have constantly been pretty customizable.
-Nevertheless, the majority of this customization is limited to changing the occasional wallpaper or using the many official and 3rd party/custom themes.
-Thankfully, there are quite some programs available out there that made you tweak your Windows desktop to the fullest, with Rainmeter being arguably the most famous of them.
-The Rainmeter skins can totally overhaul the look of your device, and in this article, we bring you the best Rainmeter skins you can use to get started.
+Nevertheless, most of this customization is limited to changing the occasional wallpaper or using the many official and 3rd party/custom themes.
+Thankfully, there are quite some programs available out there that made you tweak your Windows desktop to the most abundant, with Rainmeter being arguably the most famous of them.
+The Rainmeter skins can overhaul the look of your device, and in this article, we bring you the best Rainmeter skins you can use to get started.

 Best Rainmeter Skins You Should Use to Make your Desktop Amazing

-Rainmeter is a free of cost desktop customization program that allows you completely transform the way your desktop looks.
-It can be utilized to display a truckload of extra information on the desktop, which itself can be tweaked in unimaginable ways, thanks to the infinite skins available for the same.
+Rainmeter is a free-of-cost desktop customization program that allows you completely transform the way your desktop looks.
+It can be utilized to display a truckload of extra information on the desktop, which itself can be tweaked in incredible ways, thanks to the infinite Rainmeter Skins available for the same.

-It goes without saying, in order to utilize these skins, you require to have Rainmeter installed on your Windows PC.
+It goes without saying that to utilize these skins, you must have Rainmeter installed on your Windows PC.
 It’s cooperative with all Windows versions, from XP to Windows 10.

-Another skin purpose built for fans of minimalism, Elegance 2, much like its name, conveys the essential system info elegantly.
+The First on our list of the best Rainmeter Skins is Elegance 2.
+Skin purpose-built for fans of minimalism, Elegance 2, much like its name, conveys the essential system info elegantly.
 It’s very lightweight and blends amazingly with the original desktop background image.
-The info is presented using legibly designed fonts and includes time & date, RAM & CPU usage stats, Media playback, and control, along with details about Recycle Bin items.
+The info is presented using legibly designed fonts and includes time & date, RAM & CPU usage stats, Media playback, and control, along with details regarding Recycle Bin items.

+Next on our list of the best Rainmeter Skin is Cyberpunk 2077.
 After many delays, we finally have Cyberpunk 2077 on all leading platforms.
-If you simply can’t get enough of the game, this skin should aid you to step up your desktop’s look and feel.
+If you cannot get enough of the game, this skin should aid you in stepping up your desktop’s look and feel.
 You receive essential desktop shortcuts for quick access along with time, CPU information, download and upload speeds, and system info.

+The Next on our list of the best Rainmeter Skin is Simple Media.
 True to its name, Simple Media is 1 of the simpler looking and basic skins you can find for Rainmeter.
-But notwithstanding being basic and having only the essential information displaying sub-modules, Simple Media looks great, thanks to a great looking font and a design that works well on almost all kinds of desktops, regardless of resolution.
-The added modules can be used to display the current Date and Time, Recycle Bin status, as well as the current Temperature, and there are multiple variants available for all three.
+But notwithstanding being basic and having only the essential information displaying sub-modules, Simple Media looks great, thanks to an excellent looking font and a design that goes well on almost all kinds of desktops, regardless of resolution.
+The added modules can display the current Date and Time, the current Temperature, and Recycle Bin status, and there are many variants available for all three.

+Next on our list of the best Rainmeter Skin is Speed.
 A skin with frosted glass and transparency effects, Speed looks fabulous when matched with muted and minimal wallpapers.
 All of the skin’s sub modules have a consistent look and can be re-arranged to suit desktops of different resolutions.
-It can display system Date/Time, RSS feeds, Network status, Unread email count, CPU/RAM usage, and of course, Temperature with three day forecast.
+It can display system Date/Time, RSS feeds, Network status, Unread email count, CPU/RAM usage, and of course, Temperature with 3 day forecast.

 Are you set to dial it back to the 2010s and catch a hint of this Rainmeter skin, which seems like JetAudio took over your entire Windows desktop?
 Dubbed as T-R-A-N-S-F-O-R-M-E-X, this skin is pretty nostalgic and permits you to add everything from the CPU, SWAP, RAM, location, and weather info on the desktop.
 You likewise get 3D icons for programs and power functions at the bottom, with a visualizer-like background.

+The Next on our list of the best Rainmeter Skin is MNML UI.
 It’s not always necessary for you to clutter your Windows 10 desktop with widgets.
 There’s the off-chance that you are looking for clean and tranquil skin with almost no distractions.
 Well, MNML UI gives you just that.
-It’s a collection of a modern and pleasant clock and date widgets that could elevate your desktop experience in no time.
+It’s a collection of modern and pleasant clock and date widgets that could elevate your desktop experience in no time.

-Although gathering your team of superheroes in real-life can be a little tough, you can always play Nick Fury while sitting at your PC, thanks to Avengers SHIELD OS Rainmeter skin.
+The Next on our list of the best Rainmeter Skin is Avengers SHIELD OS.
+Although gathering your team of superheroes in real-life can be a little tough, you can always play Nick Fury while sitting at your PC, thanks to Avengers SHIELD OS Rainmeter’s skin.
 It’s possible in multiple resolutions and includes handy shortcuts to frequently accessed apps like Browser and Media player.
-Other stuff covers Volume control, Media playback/control bar, CPU and RAM usage display, shutdown & restart buttons, and most importantly, the S.H.I.E.L.D Eagle tag.
+Other stuff covers Volume control, Media playback/control bar, CPU and RAM usage display, restart and shutdown buttons, and most importantly, the S.H.I.E.L.D Eagle tag.

-If you are viewing for a minimalistic looking theme with a nature-inspired aesthetic, you will feel right at home with Sonder skin.
+Well, If you’re looking for a minimalistic-looking theme with a nature-inspired aesthetic, you will feel right at home with Sonder skin.
 It uses green accents on the clock, weather, calendar, and CPU stats.
 United with TaskbarX for a centered transparent taskbar, this rainmeter skin should elevate your home screen.
 Furthermore, the skin still has active development, so you should be getting new features in the future.

 The reason I am suggesting Moderate skin is that it looks very similar to the Android user interface.
 It has got a launcher, music controls, quick settings toggle – everything available on the home screen.
 If you’ve got a touchscreen laptop, then I would highly suggest this material Rainmeter skin.
 And to provide a familiar aesthetic look between the skin and desktop background, I have used ‘Futuristic City’ wallpaper from Reddit.
 Overall, I like this Rainmeter skin, and you should try it on your computer.